NNPDF/pineappl/docs/cli-tutorial.md

       6  3.5    4 -0.293   #0 -0.345   #3  0.043   #1  0.004   #4 0.004   #2 0.001
       7    4  4.5  0.145   #0  0.071   #3  0.037   #1  0.031   #4 0.004   #2 0.001

-Looking at the `total` column we see that the numbers are much smaller than `1`, which you'd expect knowing that this dataset is used to fit both PDF sets.
+Looking at the `total` column you can see that the numbers are much smaller than `1`, corresponding to a one sigma deviation.
+This we'd expect knowing that this dataset is used to fit both PDF sets.
 Furthermore, the remaining columns show how this pull was calculated, for instance for the first bin we see that when we sum the four contributions in `pull` we obtain the `total` result.

 Note that the chosen CT18 set doesn't have a photon PDF, where the NNPDF set *does* have one.
 However, for these observables the photon PDF contribution is too small to make a difference in the pull.

-## Plot the grid: `pineappl plot`
+## `pineappl plot`: Show me a plot of the predictions!

 Often plotting predictions is a good way to start understanding them.
 Fortunately, this is easy with PineAPPL:

     pineappl --silence-lhapdf plot LHCB_WP_7TEV.pineappl.lz4 CT18NNLO > plot.py

-This will write a [matplotlib] plotting script in Python.
-Note that the script in written to the standard output and redirected into `plot.py`.
+This will write a [matplotlib] script in Python.
+Note that the script is written to the standard output and redirected into `plot.py`.
 For this reason you must add `--silence-lhapdf`, because otherwise LHAPDF's banner would end up in the script and break it.
-The advantage of writing a plotting script instead of directly producing the plot is that you can change it to fit your needs.
+The advantage of writing a plotting script instead of directly producing the plot is that you can change it according to your needs.
 Finally, let's run the plotting script:

     python3 plot.py